 - “But Momma, all the girls from my soccer team will be at the lake.
 We’re just gonna go for a swim and watch the sun set.
 I’ll be home to help with dinner,” Amalia replied, the strain in her voice grew weaker with each of her mother’s refusals to let her be a normal kid for once.
 She knew it wasn’t time to give up.

-Summary of Father Figure (if you’re new to it)
+Summary of Father Figure (only read if you’re new to the book)

 I am a writer.
 I am currently searching for an agent and looking at independent publishing options for my first book, Watching a Glass Shatter.
 To see more, please check out the website for this novel where you will find the first 3 chapters, character bios and sample quotes.